trueagi-io/hyperon-experimental/README.md

 [CMake](https://cmake.org/) build tool in order to manage dependencies automatically.

-Diagram below demonstrates main components and dependencies between them:
+The diagram below demonstrates main components and dependencies between them:
 ![Diagram of the structure](./docs/assets/structure.svg) [Source code of the diagram](./docs/assets/structure.plantuml)